BautiCasals/BautiCasals/README.md

 <h1>Hello there👋</h1>
-My name is Bautista Casals, I´m 19 years old and I´m studying Data Science in the University of Buenos Aires (UBA) in Buenos Aires, Argentina.
+My name is Bautista Casals, I´m 20 years old and I´m studying Computer Science in the University of Buenos Aires (UBA) in Buenos Aires, Argentina.
 You can find me on:

 - Twitter: @Bauti_Casals